TsLu1s/MLimputer/README.md

 * `ExtraTrees`
 * `GBR`
 * `KNN`
-* `GeneralizedLR`
 * `XGBoost`
 * `Lightgbm`
 * `Catboost`

 After fitting your imputation model, you can load the `imputer` variable into `fit_configs` parameter in the `transform_imput` function.
 From there you can impute the future datasets (validate, test ...) with the same data properties.
+Note, as it shows in the example bellow, you can also customize your model imputer parameters by changing it's configurations and then, implementing them in the `imputer_configs` function parameter.

 Through the `cross_validation` function you can also compare the predictive performance evalution of multiple imputations, allowing you to validate which imputation model fits better your future predictions.